SSWConsulting/SSW.People.Profiles/Jerwin-Parker/Jerwin-Parker.md

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile

 Jerwin is the champion of SSW Digital.
 He brings with him an extensive background in marketing, design thinking and innovation, with as a passion for Fitness, Wellness and Technology.
-Jerwind was one of the first ever to complete a triple degree (Business, Creative Intelligence Innovation, and Entrepreneurship (Honours) in less than 5 years.
+Jerwin was one of the first ever to complete a triple degree (Business, Creative Intelligence Innovation, and Entrepreneurship (Honours) in less than 5 years.

 But his feats are not just his ability to obtain his triple degree - on top of his studies, he's worked for an array of organisations building upon his skills in marketing, leadership, innovation and strategy.
 These organisations include the likes of Microsoft, Aurecon, UTS: Innovation and Entepreneurship Unit, and more.